Planetarium Presenters

 Christian Bradley Hubbs

 Christian Bradley Hubbs began interning at the Fairbanks Museum & Planetarium in 2015 while still in high school.
-He has worked as a presenter and educator in the Lyman Spitzer Jr. Planearium since 2018.
-Awed by space exploration and natural science at an early age, he always enjoyed school field trips to the local science museum and seeks to inpsire the same awe and curiosity in others.
-He works to inform and engage visitors about astronomy and space exploration, with updates in his shows about NASA and other space programs.
+He has worked as a presenter in the Lyman Spitzer Jr. Planearium since 2018 and is currently the Co-Manager.
+Awed by space exploration and natural science at an early age, he now focuses on observational astronomy, aerospace sciences, rocketry and space crafts.
+His planetarium shows inform and engage visitors about astronomy and space exploration, with updates in his shows about NASA and other space programs.

 Dr. Paul Benoit

-Dr. Paul Benoit has degrees in geological sciences from Virginia Tech and from Lehigh University and worked as a professor of chemistry at the University of Arkansas.
-He was a researcher working on meteorites and lunar samples, with a focus on radiation exposure.
-His work was in collaboration with Johnson Space Center and he also assisted in experiments on NASA’s microgravity program, known as the “vomit comet” and simulations of processes in martian soil.
+Dr. Paul Benoit is our expert on meteorites and lunar samples, with a focus on radiation exposure.
+He has collaborated with Johnson Space Center and assisted in experiments on NASA’s microgravity program, known as the “vomit comet”.
 He was a member of the 1998 Antarctic search for meteorites (ANSMET) expedition, which added new meteorite samples to NASA and Smithsonian collection.
-In his spare time, he likes to cook and bake, and he is involved with local art and youth education organizations. .
+He specializes in space objects, astrophysics, planet sciences and constellations.
+His planetarium show Solar System Settlement illustrates the future of human space exploration as we search for new places to live.

 Mariama Jones